rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 ---

 <div style="text-align:center"><img src="./images/visualizing-fourier-optics/diagram-optical-imaging-system.png" alt="Thin lens modeled as a phase transformation"/></div>
-<em>Figure 2: Diagram illustrating the simulation setup of the optical imaging system.
+<em>Figure 2: Diagram illustrating the simulation setup of a coherent optical imaging system.
 This simulation is shown at [2:03](https://www.youtube.com/watch?v=G4J4PV6tqH0&t=123s).</em>
 <br />

 Probably this is one of the most interesting systems to study when using lenses.
 This simulation shows the Fourier transforming properties of lenses, their image formation, and the image diffraction limit.